-What Insurance Do Painters Need?
+Painters Insurance – What Do You Need?

 For painters, whether operating independently or managing larger enterprises, selecting the right insurance coverage is crucial for safeguarding your business.
 Here’s a customized breakdown for painters at different stages of their business journey:

-Insurance experts often recommend $1 million minimum liability coverage.
+Liability Limits for painters: Most painters are recommend to secure $1 million per occurrence/$2 million aggregate limits.
 Boosting from $500k to $1M marginally impacts premiums but substantially increases protection.

 Key Factors Impacting Liability Premiums for Painters: